apsket/machine-control-panel/README.md

 Note: For a production environment, a more robust setup would be used, such as a WSGI server like Gunicorn for the backend and a static file server for the frontend.

 ### Using the Web App
-Open a window of the web browser of your choice and go to the address defined by the output of the frontend run command (typically should be `http://localhost:5173`).
+6. Open a window of the web browser of your choice and go to the URL defined by the output of the frontend run command (typically should be `http://localhost:5173`).
 You should now be able to use the web UI to apply changes and see the system's behavior.

 ## Future Improvements

-Environment variables defined for both frontend and backend defined as environment variables at the project root... containerization of the application through docker and docker-compose, standardizing Python version and further  (see the branch `feature/transition-gradual-DOCKER` for a non-stable progress of such containerization)... port selection... improved logging... machine state persistency simulation by saving state to file or using a lightweight database... unit testing... dependency injection... implement authentication... adding plots showing the states of the system in the most recent time window...
+Environment variables defined for both frontend and backend defined as environment variables at the project root... containerization of the application through docker and docker-compose, standardizing Python version and further  (see the branch `feature/transition-gradual-DOCKER` for progress in containerizing the app)... port selection... improved logging... machine state persistency simulation by saving state to file or using a lightweight database... unit testing... dependency injection... implement authentication... adding plots showing the states of the system in the most recent time window...

+### Environment Variables
+The current project uses hardcoded values for API endpoints.
+A better practice for production is to use environment variables (e.g., VITE_API_URL for the frontend and .env files for the backend).
+This separates sensitive information and configuration from the source code, making the application more portable and secure.
+The backend and frontend can read these variables at runtime, allowing the application to be deployed in different environments without code changes.

+### Containerization with Docker
+Containerizing the application with Docker and Docker Compose would standardize the deployment environment.
+It ensures that the application, along with its dependencies (Python, Node.js), runs consistently on any system.
+A Dockerfile for each service (frontend and backend) would define the build environment, and a single docker-compose.yml file would manage both services together.
+This simplifies the setup process for other developers and for deployment to cloud platforms.
+(See the branch `feature/transition-gradual-DOCKER` for progress in containerizing the app.)

+### Port Selection
+Currently, the application uses hardcoded ports (3000 and 8000).
+For a production environment, it would be beneficial to make these ports configurable through environment variables.
+This prevents port conflicts on a server where multiple applications may be running.

+### Improved Logging
+Implementing a more robust logging system would be crucial for monitoring and debugging.
+The current console.error calls are not suitable for production.
+A professional setup would involve using a logging library to capture detailed information about application events, errors, and performance metrics.
+These logs can then be centralized for analysis, helping to identify and resolve issues more efficiently.

+### Machine State Persistency
+The machine's state (motor speed and valve state) is currently stored in memory and resets when the backend server restarts.
+To simulate state persistency, you could save the state to a lightweight file (like a JSON file) or a simple, embedded database (such as SQLite).
+The backend would read the state from the file on startup and write to it whenever a change occurs.

+### Unit Testing
+Adding unit tests would ensure the reliability of the application's core logic.
+For the backend, tests would verify that API endpoints function as expected and that the machine simulation logic is correct.
+For the frontend, tests would validate that components render correctly and user interactions work as intended.
+This practice is essential for maintaining code quality and preventing regressions.

+### System State Plots
+Adding plots to the dashboard would provide a visual representation of the machine's state over time.
+You could use a charting library (like Chart.js or D3.js) on the frontend to display a live graph of motor speed or temperature over the most recent time window.
+This adds a valuable monitoring feature for operators.

+## Final Note
+Remember you can access a simpler and stable version of the project available in the branch `feature/transition-immediate`.
+Just do `git checkout feature/transition-immediate`.